JeffNeff/Triggermesh-Quick-Start/README.md

 ## Next steps.

-Check out the `./Next-Steps` dirctory for things to play with :)
+Check out the `./Next-Steps` dirctory for a structured introduction to Triggermesh components.

+Or, if you are a Kubernetes master, jump right in by checking out the `./Triggermesh-Components` directory and start playing right away!

+## Known issues / FAQ

+- There seems to be a problem with Docker Desktop not releasing port 31080 after tearing down/restarting the cluster.
+    Fix: Restart your computer.